YogeshKurmi/sentiment-analysis-lstm-keras/README.md

 # Let's Play!

 Use the notebook file(playground.ipynb) to play with the model.
 Working on the Flask Webapp.
-Will update soon (Sorry, No time :P)
+Will update soon...